theroggio/MachineLearning-Homework-NeuralNetwork/Notes.md

-# Note sui risultati
+# Notes
-## La breve storia triste delle poche cose che abbiamo capito
+## Brief history of what we finally got right

-La valid loss non è interamente collegata alle performance; nell'ultimo test eseguito dopo 15 epoch la valid loss era > 0.5 ma l'accuracy era la stessa del test con valid_loss = 0.09.
+The final valid_loss is not strictly related to network's performances.
+One test with final valid_loss > 0.5 had same accuracy of another one with final valid_loss = 0.09.